Skip to main content

 "email": "zhangsan@example.com", // Author's email

-"published": true, // Whether published
+"published": true, // Whether it has been published

 "viewCount": 1024, // View count

-"tags": ["technology", "frontend", "Vue"], // Article tags
+"tags": ["Technology", "Frontend", "Vue"], // Article tags

 "metadata": { // Article metadata